Bipasha0431/Showtime-Movie-Trailers/README.md

 # Showtime
 Showtime is a comprehensive full-stack web application that offers an engaging platform for exploring movie trailers.
-With a sleek and responsive interface, Showtime allows users to discover, search, and watch trailers.
+With a sleek and responsive interface, Showtime allows users to discover, search, and watch movie trailers.

 ## Key Features: